Racing flags: Yellow flag

-The solid yellow flag, or caution flag, universally requires drivers to slow down due to a hazard on the track, typically an accident, a stopped car, debris or light rain.
+The solid yellow flag, or caution flag, universally requires drivers to slow down due to a hazard on the track, typically a crash, a stopped car, debris or light rain.
 However, the procedures for displaying the yellow flag vary for different racing styles and sanctioning bodies.

 In Formula One racing, a yellow flag displayed at the starter's stand or a marshal station indicates that there is a hazard "downstream" of the station.
 The manner of display depends on the location of the hazard: